LaxminarayanSid/SidharthLax_FOCAPO_2027/README.md

 This repository contains the code which can generate the figures shown in the paper.
+The image shown below captures the synthetic case study that was analzyed in the paper

 <img width="384" height="136" alt="image" src="https://github.com/user-attachments/assets/d7338a52-15c1-486c-b6df-64fddab53e20" />